-Watch this short clip by Miss Representation about the impacts of gender stereotyping for women and men.
+Watch the trailer for Miss Representation, it explores the impacts of media’s promotion of sexist stereotypes, for women and men.
 Send this clip to a colleague, friend or family member and share with them the main message you took from this clip in relation to violence against women.

 How does it help?